bsoung/ant-racing-calculator/README.md

 relay-compiler --src ./src --schema ./schema.graphql
 ```

-* After that, try running 'npm run start' again in the root directory, and that should solve any schema problems.
+* After that, try running 'npm run start' again, and that should solve any schema problems.
 Have fun!